Houston Poetry Slam

 Round 3: A,B

-3. Sixteen individual contestants will require 4 back-to-back bouts, 4 poets per bout in the 1st round.
+3. Sixteen individual contestants will compete in 4 back-to-back bouts, 4 poets per bout in the 1st round.
 The highest scoring poets from each bout goes to the second round of two back-to-back bouts, 4 poets per bout, top 4 poets per bout go to the third and final round.
-Individual scores cumulate.
-The rotation is:
+Individual scores accumulate.